Pinna3/chartposting_stocktwits_bot/README.md

 5+) ROR strategy for high/low timeframes... think about

 RIGHT NOW ATR TRAILING STOP WINDOWS ARE SET AT THE STANDARD 14 DAY...
 5 DAY MIGHT MAKE MORE SENSE (OR WHATEVER HOLDING PERIOD YOU'RE GOING WITH...
 PONDER)

+I'm wondering if the whole BB-Param_optimization ordeal is a big waste of time and I should be optimizing the entry frequency of the top trenders relative to a simple moving average, the rolling window of which changes to accomodate the ror_prioritization_factor and daily counter. seems a lot easiier... fuck. day wasted.